Thanks to a well-developed public transport system, expats should find that getting around in Glasgow is relatively easy and stress free.

 Expats from within the EU can drive in Scotland for as long as their licence is valid, and those from outside the EU can drive in Scotland on a valid licence from back home for up to 12 months after their arrival.

 Expats who are used to chaotic and aggressive driving may find that Glasgow roads are much calmer, and some may even find the somewhat slower pace of Glaswegian drivers frustrating.
 Glaswegian drivers are also noticeably more polite and patient than drivers in many other countries – it's uncommon for anyone to honk their horn, even if someone else on the road drives carelessly or inconveniences them.

 Cycling in Glasgow

-Glasgow has over 186 miles (300 km) of cycle lanes and sidewalks are also usually safe to cycle on.
-Although Glasgow is not quite as cycle-friendly as nearby Edinburgh, there is still plenty of support for cyclists in terms of cycling infrastructure and bicycle-hire schemes, including a comprehensive scheme run by the city council.
+Glasgow has over 186 miles (300 km) of cycle lanes.
+Sidewalks are also usually safe to cycle on.
+Although Glasgow is not quite as cycle-friendly as nearby Edinburgh, there's still plenty of support for cyclists in terms of cycling infrastructure and bicycle-hire schemes, including a comprehensive scheme run by the city council.

 Walking in Glasgow

 If using public transport, walking is an almost inescapable part of travelling in Glasgow.
 Glasgow is a large city, and despite numerous public transport options, a bit of walking is usually necessary to get to where one wants to go.
 Travellers should always be prepared for a bit of rain, though, so it's advisable to carry around a small umbrella or rain jacket in case of sudden showers.